maiiabocharova/ML_interview_assignment/README.md

 ```
 By default port specified is `8060`, you can change it by specifying the port which you want to expose.

-## Query for most similar clusters
+## cURL command to normalize names in the file

 ```
 curl -F "file=@path_to_json_file" \
      -F "top_k=3" \
      http://127.0.0.1:8060/predict_on_file > output_fil.json
 ```
-Where parameter `top_k` specifies how many suggestions ML module should return
+Where parameter `top_k` specifies how many suggestions ML module should return.

 Structure of json file should be as follows:
 ```python
 {